tormi/WunderWay/about-the-company/ambition.md

 # How?
 Through developing the Wunderway of doing things in the company, working together to put it into action, and continuously improving.

 So that we're all pulling together in the same direction we've identified a number of quality objectives.
-You can view these in our introduction to the <a href="/company/qms/">QMS</a>.
+You can find out all about these in the [About] (/about-this-site/) section.